elucian/bee/syntax/overview.md

 * native type name start with lowercase letter follow by a number representing bit length;
 * primitive reference type name consist of a single capital letter;
 * composite reference type name can start with a small letter but second must be capital letter;
-* some composite type names can be Unicode. for geometric types we have used Unicode shapes.

 **examples:**
 ```